Skip to contents

 • Non-numeric inputs: coerced with warnings; resulting NAs propagate unless omit is used.

-• All NA scores: usually due to missing items, coercion to NA, or NA introduced by extreme handling with extreme_action = "NA".
+• All NA scores: usually due to missing items or coercion to NA.

 Verbose diagnostics